 For some, the best thing about living in this city is the countryside that surrounds it.
 With the Peak District to the east, the West Yorkshire moors to the north, and the rolling Cheshire farmland to the south, there’s no shortage of places to go for a walk near Manchester.
 And that’s not counting the Forest of Bowland, the Lake District, and Snowdonia – stunning areas of natural beauty that are all within day-trip distance.

-Here we’ve whittled down this huge expanse of open countryside to six of our favourite spots for a hike or a stroll, within easy reach of the city.
+Here we’ve whittled down this huge expanse of open countryside to ten of our favourite spots for a hike or a stroll, within easy reach of the city.
 If you want more ideas, check out our Ten walks by train from Manchester.

 -

-Book Now Altrincham
+Altrincham

 Dunham Massey

-Dunham Massey is one of the National Trust’s top 10 most visited properties, bringing in 439,000 people in 2020/21.
+Dunham Massey is one of the National Trust’s most visited properties, bringing in over half a million people in 2023.
 We reckon at least 80% of them were Mancunians escaping the city for their nearest bucolic country park.

 -